d3aths/web701-project/README.md

 ### To - do bug fixes

-- [ x ] make provider fields on table in user list
+- [x]  make provider fields on table in user list

-- [ x ] edit service page has infinite loader, must be corrupted item on page
+- [x] edit service page has infinite loader, must be corrupted item on page

 - [ ] services do not display information correctly. look into backend

-- [ x ] creating service gui button fails with request 401
+- [x] creating service gui button fails with request 401

 - [ ] admin order page shows 404. must be revamped into transactions payable with token out of the users balance

-- [ x ] need correct labels on the services list table
+- [x] need correct labels on the services list table

-- [ x ] code 500 on homepage, i believe this should be a rotating list. look at what backend is trying to get here
+- [x] code 500 on homepage, i believe this should be a rotating list. look at what backend is trying to get here. the functionality for the carousel is not implemented

-- [ x ] provider type account should have access to services list to create. reevaluate authentication for those api points
+- [x] provider type account should have access to services list to create. reevaluate authentication for those api points